Back to: Angular Tutorials For Beginners and Professionals

 Modify app.html file:

 Please modify the app.html file as follows.
 I have provided inline comments to improve understanding.
 Please read the comments.
-This is the main app template, and all other templates will be rendered within it.
+This is the main app template, and inside this app template (root template), all other templates are going to be rendered.

 <!-- Static HTML heading.